edwardEvans094/blarity/README.md

 ### Features

-* 3 user roles: Creator, Deligator, Normal User
+* 4 user roles: Creator, Deligator, Normal User, Supplier
 * Normal user can donate for project with any tokens, any where, convert to stable token.
 We are using Kyber.Network protocol, wrapped in our contract.
 * Creator can make request fund to smart contract
 * Deligator can vote to release fund to supplier
-* Creator can claim fund to suplier
+* Creator can claim fund to supplier

 ### To run